Ekateriner/Text-generator/README.md

 # Text-generator
-Program? which study and then can generate new texts
+Program, which study and then can generate new texts